Constitution & Bylaws

 Types of Membership and Eligibility

-4. Medical doctors with interest in haematopathology, or
+2. Other medical doctors with interest in haematopathology/haematology

-5. Basic scientists and/or biologists with a graduate degree in relevant disciplines, actively working in fields consistent with the stated purposes of the Association, or
+3. Basic scientists and/or biologists with a graduate degree in relevant disciplines actively working in fields consistent with the stated purposes of the Association

 Nomination, Approval and Resignation of Members

-Candidates for full or associate membership must submit an application to the Secretary-Treasurer of the Association and a letter of recommendation from two full members of the Association, or submit evidence of membership in good standing of the SH.
+Candidates for membership must submit the application to the Secretary-Treasurer of the Association.
+Membership applications are sent electronically via the EA4HP homepage and include a CV, passport photo and a completed membership application form.
 The Executive Committee shall have responsibility for approving new members.
 Membership may be terminated by resignation in writing to the Secretary-Treasurer.

 Dues

-The annual membership file will be established by recommendation of the Executive Committee and by a simple majority vote of the members at the General Assembly.
+The annual membership fee will be established by recommendation of the Executive Committee.
 Failure to pay dues for a period of three consecutive years shall cause forfeiture of membership.

 • Article 2 – Meetings

-There shall be a bi-annual scientific meeting of the Association at such time and place as determined by the Executive Committee.
-This meeting shall be preferably held at even years in an European city.
-Additional scientific meetings may be called for special purposes.
+There shall be a biennial Scientific Meeting of the Association at such time and place as determined by the Executive Committee.
+This Meeting shall be preferably held at even years in one European city.
+Additional Scientific Meetings may be called for special purposes.

-The scientific programme shall take the form of symposia individual oral contributions, poster sessions and/or tutorials, and should also include a workshop.
-The content of the programme will be prepared by the local scientific committee and be approved by the Executive Committee who may invite other members to assist.
-The programme should include a “Karl Lennert Lecture” with a distinguished invited speaker to be approved by the Executive Committee.
+The scientific programme shall take the form of symposia comprising individual oral contributions, poster sessions and/or tutorials, and should also include a workshop.
+The content of the programme will be prepared by the Executive Committee together with the local organiser.
+The programme should include a “Karl Lennert Lecture” with a distinguished invited speaker chosen by the President and a “David Y. Mason Lecture” chosen by the EXCO.
+One day of the meeting is organised by the EBMWG.

 Workshops

-Workshops shall be organized in conjunction with the SH and shall be preferably held each year.
-At even years, the workshop will be part of the bi-annual scientific meeting of the EAHP and be organised by a local committee instituted by the EAHP.
-At uneven years, workshops will be held in the USA or Canada and organised by a local committee instituted by the SH.
+Workshops shall be organised in conjunction with the SH and shall be preferably held each year.
+At even years, the workshop will be part of the biennial scientific meeting of the EA4HP and be organised by the EA4HP.
+At uneven years, workshops will be held in the USA or Canada and organised by the SH.

-Each EAHP authorised workshop will be organised by a panel including the President of the EAHP as well as at least two members whose primary affiliation is with the SH.
-The members of the panel should be approved by the Executive Committee.
+Each EA4HP authorised workshop will be organised by a panel including the President of the EA4HP, the local organiser, as well as at least two members whose primary affiliation is with the SH.
+The members of the panel should be agreed with the Executive Committee.

 General Assembly

-Time will be set aside, during the bi-annual meeting of the EAHP, to conduct a General Assembly devoted to business matters of the Association.
-Attendance will be limited to full and associated members not in arrears for dues.
+Time will be set aside, during the biennial meeting of the EA4HP, to conduct a General Assembly devoted to business matters of the Association.
+Attendance will be limited to members.
 The quorum for this meeting shall be 10% of all members in good standing or 20 members, whichever is smaller.

 Executive Committee

-The Executive Committee of the Society shall meet annually.
+The Executive Committee of the Association shall meet annually.
 The Executive Committee may, at the request of the President, hold meetings at any time of the year.

 • Article 3 – Officers